 “It’s not entirely clear how ketamine works,” Dr. Robert C. Meisner, the medical director of ketamine service at McLean Hospital’s psychiatric neurotherapeutics program, explains in a post for the Harvard Health Blog.
 “Because it exerts an antidepressant effect through a new mechanism, ketamine may be able to help people successfully manage depression when other treatments have not worked.”

 Meisner believes it has something to do with how ketamine impacts the neurotransmitter glutamate.
-Ketamine binds to NMDA receptors in the brain, activating AMPA receptors that enable neurons to communicate with each other through different pathways, affecting mood and cognition.
-Ketamine may also reduce inflammation linked to various mood disorders.
+It binds to NMDA receptors in the brain, activating AMPA receptors that enable neurons to communicate with each other through different pathways, affecting mood and cognition.
+It may also reduce inflammation linked to various mood disorders.

-“Most likely,” he concludes, “ketamine works in several ways at the same time, many of which are being studied.”
+“Most likely,” he concludes, “it works in several ways at the same time, many of which are being studied.”

 How does ketamine therapy work?

 It remains a controlled substance in many countries, but as the scientific evidence for ketamine’s effectiveness as an antidepressant has grown, research centers and specialized clinics like Ketamine Health Centers have started offering ketamine therapy on an experimental basis.

 There are two forms of ketamine therapy currently available in the United States.
 The first involves a ketamine infusion, in which racetic ketamine is administered intravenously.
 Because ketamine infusion can lead to increased blood pressure and nausea, this is usually done at a clinic licensed to offer this form of treatment so patients can be monitored for adverse reactions.

 The second form of ketamine therapy is via an esketamine nasal spray, which is easier to administer, more widely available, and may have less of an impact on blood pressure.